Stonksbunker/optionchain-visualizer/researchpaper.md

 keywords: [nothing, nothingness]
 output: pdf_document
 abstract:
-	In this research paper we dive deep into webscrapping , flask Server setup and Optionchain stocks visualisation
+	In this research paper we dive deep into webscrapping , flask server setup and Optionchain stocks visualisation
 ---
 <!-- # Appendix {-} -->
 \tableofcontents